 - review the child’s arrangements, often with the assistance of a family dispute resolution practitioner.

-I do not recommend that clients ever withhold a child to gain some form of leverage during negotiations; it creates further mistrust between parents, it may confuse or upset your child, and it is a horrible look if you are ever involved in parenting proceedings in the family law courts.
+I do not recommend that clients ever withhold a child to gain some form of leverage during negotiations; it creates further mistrust between parents, it may confuse or upset your child, and it is a horrible look if you are ever involved in parenting proceedings in The Federal Circuit and Family Court.

 If you are ever concerned about the children’s safety while they are in the other parent’s care, you can request that the police perform a welfare check.
 This involves the police attending the other parent’s residence and making a preliminary assessment as to whether the children are at risk of harm.
 If the children do not appear to be at risk, the police will leave and take no further action.